mambreyanseda/recipes/description.md

 Recipe updated!
 ```

+If you try to enter invalid data while editing, you'll get:
+- Empty name → "Name cannot be empty!"
+- Empty steps → "Steps cannot be empty!"
+- Recipe not found → "Recipe not found."

 **Option 5 - Delete recipe:** Removes a recipe from the system.
-Don't worry, it asks for confirmation first so you don't accidentally delete something important.
+It asks for confirmation first so you don't accidentally delete something important.

 ```
 Enter recipe name to delete (or 'back' to cancel): Tea